Sunday Silence: In popular culture

 In the horse racing game Derby Owners Club, Sunday Silence is one of the sires available to breed in the game.
 He is also pictured on one of the official game cards.

+In the Japanese franchise Umamusume: Pretty Derby, the unseen ghost "friend" of another character, Manhattan Cafe, is believed by many to be Sunday Silence.
+Other references to Sunday Silence exist in the series, but the horse itself is never mentioned by name.